Classifying Topology Errors by Severity

 """

-Classifies topology errors by severity (P0, P1, P2) for a GeoDataFrame.
+Classify topology errors by severity (P0, P1, P2).

-Returns a report DataFrame with row indices, severity, and violation details.
+Returns a DataFrame with columns:

 """